Simonk695/Fragmenter/README.md

 Fragment a hard disk for test purposes

 Yes, you read right.
-Fragment a ahsrd disk.
+Fragment a hard disk.

 This code will allow you to fragment a hard disk so you can compare disk transfer speed, input\output (IO) stats snd anything else you may wish to play around with.